maykinmedia/objects-api/docs/introduction/information-model.rst

 Information model
 =================

-The Objects and Objecttypes API's can be represented as an information model (IM).
-The IM shows the relations between classes from both API's and makes use of the Dutch standard `Metamodel Informatiemodellering`_ (MIM).
+The Objects and Objecttypes APIs can be represented as an information model (IM).
+The IM shows the relations between classes from both APIs and makes use of the Dutch standard `Metamodel Informatiemodellering`_ (MIM).

 .. image:: _assets/img/information-model.png